jenkinsci/plugin-installation-manager-tool/README.md

 For plugins listed in a .txt file, each plugin must be listed on a new line.
 Comments beginning with `#` will be filtered out.

 Support for downloading plugins from maven is not currently supported.
 [JENKINS-58217](https://issues.jenkins-ci.org/browse/JENKINS-58217)

+When using `--latest` you may run into a scenario where the jenkins update mirror contains the directory of the newer version of a plugin(release in progress), regardless of if their is a jpi to download, which results in a download failure.
+It's recommended that you pin your plugin requirement versions until the mirror has been updated to more accurately represent what's available, more information can be found [here](https://groups.google.com/forum/#!topic/jenkins-infra/R7QqpgoSkbI), and [here](https://github.com/jenkinsci/plugin-installation-manager-tool/issues/87).